Mechree/ML-CS-6840-Project/deliverables/scripts/k-means/k-means.md

 ### Elbow Method

 The Elbow Method is simply the process of creating a plot with the number of clusters on the x-axis and the total sum of squared errors (SSE) on the y-axis.
-Then identifying where a bend appears in the plot.
-If multiple bends exist choosing the one with the most inertia (largest SSE drop between points) would be a good candidate to choose.
+Then, identify where a bend appears in the plot if multiple bends exist, choosing the first one or the bend that shows the most significant change from high to low slope (i.e., becoming flat).
+However, the Elbow Method is considered too subjective and typically requires complementation from another statistical metric, such as the Variance Ratio Criterion.

 ### Scaling